computerclubkec/oop/programs/README.md

 4. WAP to find maximum and minimum value of an array using class template.
 5. WAP to demonstrate different functions of vector and reverse() which is algorithm.
 6. WAP to compare 2 values using function template and display largest value.
 Check your program for char, int and float type data.
+7. Write a C++ program to implement a generic Stack class using templates.

 ## [Exception Handling](ExceptionHandling/README.md)